 Equity Pledge Contracts.
-Pursuant to the Equity Pledge Contract dated October 11, 2022 among Beijing Bohu(previously known as Ningxia Yixin), Beijing Rongke (previously known as Ningxia Rongke) and each shareholder of Beijing Rongke, which restated and amended the version dated April 13, 2021 because some of the shareholders exited Beijing Rongke, the shareholders of Beijing Rongke have agreed to pledge 100% of the equity interests in Beijing Rongke for the benefit of Beijing Bohu.
+Pursuant to the Equity Pledge Contract dated November 1, 2023 among Beijing Bohu(previously known as Ningxia Yixin), Beijing Rongke (previously known as Ningxia Rongke) and each shareholder of Beijing Rongke, which replaced and superseded the version dated October 11, 2022 because some of the shareholders exited Beijing Rongke, the shareholders of Beijing Rongke have agreed to pledge 100% of the equity interests in Beijing Rongke for the benefit of Beijing Bohu.
 In the event of a breach by Beijing Rongke or its any shareholder of contractual obligations under the Equity Pledge Contract, Beijing Bohu, as pledgee, will have the right to dispose of the pledged 100% equity interests in Beijing Bohu and will have priority in receiving the proceeds from such disposal.